portugueslab/stytra/docs/source/userguide/3_tracking.rst

 Embedded fish
 -------------

-1) Ensure that the exposure time is not longer than 1.5 miliseconds, otherwise the tracking will not be correct for fast tail movements
+1) Ensure that the exposure time is not longer than 1.5 milliseconds, otherwise the tracking will not be correct for fast tail movements

 2) Open the tracking settings window